 any gray typewriter a little less gray/dull." --Nick Bodemer

 - Oil will improve the functioning of some parts, notably when

 applied to the carriage rails.
 Apply very sparingly, with the

 end of a pin or paper clip.
-Use a light,
+Use a light, high-grade oil.
+3-in-1

-better choice is gun oil, such as Hoppe's
+gun oil, such as Hoppe's

 Oil, or a penetrant such as PB

 - It's a bad idea to put oil in the segment (the slotted

 piece that holds the typebars); the oil can get dirty and gummy

 - It's a bad idea to use WD-40

 on a typewriter.
 It is not a good lubricant for fine machinery

 - Gun cleaning solvents can be very useful.
 I have had good luck